-I released these three free video lessons in 2014 to celebrate the launch of my online class for professionals all about vitamin K and eye ointment.
-This video was originally recorded in 2014 and today I’m updating it in 2017.
+I released these three free video lessons in the year 2014 to celebrate the launch of a class I created for maternity care professionals all about vitamin K and eye ointment.
+This video was originally recorded in 2014 and today I’m updating it in 2020.

 So here’s the deal.